-- Key military conflicts and events have shaped the understanding of strategic management .
+- conflicts and events have shaped the understanding of strategic - Key military conflicts and events have shaped the understanding of strategic management.
 Indeed, the word strategy has its roots in warfare. - The Greek verb strategos means "army leader" and the idea of stratego (from which we get the word strategy) refers to defeating an enemy by effectively using resources. - A book written nearly five hundred years ago is still regarded by many as an insightful guide for conquering and ruling territories. - Niccolò Machiavelli's 1532 book The Prince offers clever recipes for success to government leaders. - Some of the book's suggestions are quite devious, and the word Machiavellian is used today to refer to acts of deceit and manipulation.

-Administration
+Business Administration